hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     engine-jwt-secret="jwt.hex"
     ```

 The shared secret used for JSON-RPC (both HTTP and WebSocket) authentication of Engine API clients.
-Contents of file must be at least 32 hex encoded bytes, no leading `0x`.
+Contents of file must be at least 32 hex-encoded bytes and not begin with `0x`.
 May be a relative or absolute path.

 ### `ethstats`